 How fast is it in reality?

 Fiber optic providers vary in their internet plans and prices, so if fiber is available in your area you may have a choice between speeds and rates.
 Plans generally fall into four categories - 100-150Mbps, 300Mbps, 500Mbps, and 1000Mbps.
+In other words, so much faster compared to dial-up internet.
+In fact, dial-up internet reaches speeds of up to 56kbps.

 While other types of connections tend to deliver speeds below their advertised maximum, fiber differs in that it typically delivers the advertised speed.
 According to data from the FCC, fiber optic internet delivers about 115% of its advertised speeds.